FPGA-Research/FABulator/docs/user/howToUse.md

 ### Explore HDL
 By clicking on elements which are specified by HDL code (like bels), you can explore their respective HDL code in the `HDL Code` Tab.

+### View programmable connections in a switch matrix
+Clicking on a port of a switch matrix will show its programmable connections.
+Be sure to properly click on the port itself, not the wire on top.
+Also note that the matrix.csv files must be generated for this feature.
+This is done in the FABulous shell (see above).

+### Highlight wires
+By right-clicking a wire, a color to highlight it with can be selected.
+Be aware that this is not available for the programmable connections inside a switch matrix.